 Lyme, an invisible epidemic

 The documentary has already been partly funded thanks to contributions from our donors and sponsors.
 However, we are not there yet and still need your support!
-That is why we ask each of you for a contribution to watch the film and support our campaign.
-If you only want to support us, you can!
-Please click here
+That is why we ask each of you for a contribution after you watched the film and hereby support our campaign.

 “S.O.S.
 Lyme, an invisible epidemic” deals with the most serious aspects of Lyme disease such as paralysis, blindness, and pain.
 But also shows the consequences such as: placing in care, alleged child abuse, euthanasia, welfare issues and misdiagnoses.
 Patients will be interviewed as well as Dutch experts and international physicians such as Dr. Horowitz, Dr. Burrascano, Dr. Klinghardt and Dr. Schwarzbach.